 What do I do with food scraps?

-NWSWD offers collection points for food scraps at our Georgia, St. Albans, North Hero, and Bakersfield sites, as well as at our partner’s, Hudak’s Farm Stand and Greenhouse.
+NWSWD offers collection points for food scraps at our Georgia, St. Albans, Montgomery, North Hero, and Bakersfield sites, as well as at our partner’s, Hudak’s Farm Stand and Greenhouse.
 Click here for locations and hours.
 Further, we offer pick-up for businesses and institutions.
-We also sell composting equipment at all of our sites.
+We also sell composting equipment at most of our sites.

 How do I get rid of old paint, motor oil, and household cleaners?